Skip to product information

 Buying, selling and sharing risk: meeting regulatory requirements, managing cost of funds, and growing your business.
 Hear our panelists discuss best practices for capital management.

 Freshly revamped for easier use, the ISP98 Model Forms aren’t just templates - they’re expert-crafted tools designed for nine real-world standby situations.
-Each form comes with two useful tools: one contains helpful annotations that break down the language, and the other is a fillable version for those ready to hit the ground.
+Each comes in two useful formats: one is a fillable version for those ready to hit the ground running, and the other contains helpful annotations that give the "why".
 Our panelists will spotlight some of the hidden gems tucked inside.

 • Banking Staff - including operations staff and management,